top of page

 Post Contraception

-If menopause and the discontinuation of hormonal contraception coincide, then it is unpredictable how the body will cope with it.
+If menopause and the discontinuation of hormonal contraception coincide, then it is unpredictable how the body will cope.
 If symptoms occur, hormone testing is recommended.
-Ideally, the test would be useful 20 days after stopping hormonal contraception.
+Ideally the test would be most useful 20 days after stopping hormonal contraception.
 If the last period was a long time ago, then the test can be carried out on any day of the complaint.

 Breaking Out In Sweats (day/night)

-If hot flashes occur with sweating, then usually not only the sex hormones play a role.
+If hot flushes occur with sweating, then usually it is not only the sex hormones that play a role.
 Often, thyroid hormones and/or cortisol deficiency with consequent adrenaline surges are also involved.

 Ovarian cysts

-If the ovaries are weakened for various reasons, the body tries to stimulate the ovaries by increasing the production of stimulating hormones (FSH).
+If the ovaries are weakened the body tries to stimulate them by increasing the production of stimulating hormones (FSH).
 If hormonal deficiencies are carefully compensated, this stimulation is no longer necessary.
 In many cases, cysts regress.

 Please note that hormonal disorders can only be one of several possible causes of the symptoms listed.